uvalib/dspace_util/README.md

 author or other contributor.

-Because large quantities of data may be transferred, a local directory with sufficiently large storage capacity should be set aside for the purpose of gathering exports from LibraOpen and converting them to DSpace imports.
+Because large quantities of data may be transferred, a local directory with sufficiently large storage capacity should be set aside on the developer workstation for the purpose of gathering exports from LibraOpen and converting them to DSpace imports.
 Programs here assume this directory can be found at the location defined as
 \$COMMON_ROOT in `dspace_values`, along with the \$EXPORT_DIR and \$IMPORT_DIR
 subdirectory names.